ziningfu/xgen/README.md

 <b>Hah?
 Too good to believe?
 Is it possible?</b>

-A live sample is make in Wiki page:
+A live sample is made in Wiki page:

 https://github.com/ziningfu/xgen/wiki